GoogleCloudPlatform/professional-services/examples/cloudml-support-routing/README.md

 # Overview

-This project shows how to use ML models to predict a company's response to consumer complaints using the public [CFPB Consumer Complaint Database](https://console.cloud.google.com/marketplace/details/cfpb/complaint-database?filter=solution-type:dataset&id=5a1b3026-d189-4a35-8620-099f7b5a600b) on BigQuery.
-It provides an implementation of [AutoML Tables](https://cloud.google.com/automl-tables) for model training and batch prediction.
+This example shows how to use ML models to predict a company's response to consumer complaints using the public [CFPB Consumer Complaint Database](https://console.cloud.google.com/marketplace/details/cfpb/complaint-database?filter=solution-type:dataset&id=5a1b3026-d189-4a35-8620-099f7b5a600b) on BigQuery.
+It provides an implementation of [AutoML Tables](https://cloud.google.com/automl-tables) for model training and batch prediction, and has a flexible config-driven BigQuery SQL pipeline for adapting to new data sources.

-The project also demonstrates a data processing pipeline for prediction of a company response based on consumer complaints on Google Cloud Platform, using BigQuery and AutoML Tables.
+This specific example identifies the outcomes of customer complaints, which could serve a customer support workflow that routes risky cases to specific support channels.
+But this example can be adapted to other support use cases by changing the label of the machine learning model.
+For example:
+* Routing support requests to specific teams.
+* Identifing support requests appropriate for templated vs. manual responses.
+* Prioritization of support requests.
+* Identifying a specific product (or products) needing support.

 ## Directory Structure